lsuhpchelp/lsuhpcspack/lib/spack/docs/basic_usage.rst

    -- linux-ubuntu18.04-broadwell / gcc@9.0.1 ----------------------
    hdf5@1.10.5  libiconv@1.16  libpciaccess@0.13.5  libszip@2.1.1  libxml2@2.9.9  mpich@3.3.2  openjpeg@2.3.1  xz@5.2.4  zlib@1.2.11

-In the example above Spack went through all the packages in the DB and removed everything that is not either:
+In the example above Spack went through all the packages in the package database and removed everything that is not either:

 1. A package installed upon explicit request of the user